nikhil-dhumal/EquiHealth/docs/database-schema.md

 # Database Schema (Tentative)

 > **Note:** This schema represents the **current phase** of the EquiHealth project, based on government data.
-> It focuses on healthcare facilities, population distribution across districts, and the service categories hospitals provide.
+> It focuses on healthcare facilities, population distribution across states and districts, and the service categories hospitals provide.
 > Future phases may extend it to include subcategories, surgeries, complaints, and citizen feedback.

-This schema defines the **core structure** of the EquiHealth database, enabling analysis of hospital availability and service coverage across districts.
+This schema defines the **core structure** of the EquiHealth database, enabling analysis of hospital availability and service coverage across states and districts.

 ![Database Schema Diagram](images/database-schema-diagram.png)